Welcome back to In the Chair!

-Strasberg dance teacher Jeffrey Ferguson joins Will & Simone to talk about dance, travel, and more on this episode of In the Chair.
-Stay tuned to hear Jeffrey guess Will & Simone’s Sun, Moon, & Rising signs.
+LSTFI dance teacher Jeffrey Ferguson joins Will and Simone to talk about dance, travel, and more on this episode of In the Chair.
+Tune in to hear Jeffrey guess Will and Simone’s Sun, Moon, & Rising signs!

 Simone Elhart: We always have people say their name so that we know how to pronounce it.
 Because we never want to-